joshdabosh/blog/_posts/2021-04-23-plaidctf-cobol.md

 Even though I was going through some post-quarter-end burnout, I managed to join DiceGang for a bit during PlaidCTF 2021.
 We ended up getting 2nd, 1 place short of pre-qualifying for DEFCONCTF 2021 Finals :(

 ## The Cobol Job
-We are given a cobol file:
+We are given a cobol program that lets us:
 ```
 -----------------------
 1 - Create file